ubc-tuehoang/Self-Contained-FAISS-LLM-with-Feedback/README.md

 - run: ollama run mistral --verbose

 - run: ollama list
-    - should have a list of LLM engine
+    - should have a list of LLM engines

 ### Step 2: Run python